dcgleason/brewery-locator/README.md

 #### PostMVP

-- Add a drag and drop feature.
-User would drag a card and "drop" it in a favorites category.
+- Drag and drop feature.
+User drags a card and "drop" it in a favorites category

 ## Components